-The CO should have access to, and familiarise himself or herself with, the results and output from the financial institution's monitoring processes.
+The National Sanctions Secretariat may be further contacted on the below address: National Sanctions Secretariat Prime Minister's Office (Home Affairs) Fourth floor New Government Centre Port Louis Email: nssec@govmu.org monitoring processes.
 Such output should be reviewed by the CO who in turn should report regularly to the board, providing relevant management information such as statistics and key performance indicators, together with details of any trends and actions taken where concerns or discrepancies have been identified.